edge-servers/immunity-controller/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 NOTE: This Docker image is for development purposes only.
-For the official OpenWISP Docker images, see: `docker-immunity
+For the official Immunity Docker images, see: `docker-immunity
 <https://github.com/edge-servers/docker-immunity>`_.

 Build from the Dockerfile: